belden/dying/README.md

 POLICY ON DYING
 ===============
-This module provides two related policies for handling `die': reporting, and de-escalation.
-In both cases, any call to `die' while this module is in effect will result in the `died' function being populated with meaningful data regarding exceptions.
+This module provides two related policies for handling `die`: reporting, and de-escalation.
+In both cases, any call to `die` while this module is in effect will result in the `died` function being populated with meaningful data regarding exceptions.

-Note that selecting either the reporting or de-escalation policy will make the `died' function available to your current call stack and all those that are higher, and will report on or de-escalate deaths within your current call stack and all those that are lower.
+Note that selecting either the reporting or de-escalation policy will make the `died` function available to your current call stack and all those that are higher, and will report on or de-escalate deaths within your current call stack and all those that are lower.